Fetching Data

 A server MAY choose to limit the number of resources returned in a response to a subset ("page") of the whole set available.
 Ankorstore uses cursor based pagination.

-A server MUST provide links to traverse a paginated data set ("pagination links").
+If pagination is implemented by the server, it MUST provide links to traverse a paginated data set ("pagination links").

 These links MUST appear in the links object that corresponds to a collection in the top-level links object.